gagani-amarathunga/Practicing-Android/MyNotes/README.md

 - [x] Define data using Room entities
 - [x] Access Room database with data access object (DAO)
 - [x] Observe and respond to changing data using LiveData
+- [x] Use a Repository to handle data operations

 ## Usage
 * RecyclerView (Staggered Grid Layout)